 “The US [table grape] market has seen slight but steady growth in recent years.
 In the 2019 season, it grew more than 12%, reaching 3.3 billion pounds.
 In the latter part of 2020 it declined 4.7%, falling to 2.9 billion pounds, partly as a result of the pandemic and consumption declines due to the lockdown, seen in April and May.
 Despite a strong recovery in June, it contracted again in July.
 In the 2020-2021 season the decline continued in autumn.
 However, beginning in December 2020 each week saw robust growth for the remainder of the season, reaching 3.2 billion pounds of fruit, a growth of more than 13%.
 In the 2021-2022 season it continued to grow, reaching 3.53 billion pounds, more than 7% higher than the previous season.” —International Fresh Produce Association, U.S. Grape Market Report: 2021-2022

 The California Table Grape Commission's annual crop report for 2020 indicates that the San Joaquin Valley produced 1,020,225 tons of table grapes, representing approximately 94% of California's total table grape production.
 The remaining 6% came from the Coachella Valley, which produced 67,000 tons of table grapes that year.
 Arizona, Texas, and Florida are also home to some sparse and occasional grape production.
+The California Department of Food and Agriculture estimates that there are 125,000 total table grape acres in California in 2023 (120,000 bearing, 5,000 non-bearing).
+These acres are concentrated in the Coachella (Riverside and Imperial counties) and San Joaquin (Fresno, Kern, Tulare, and Madera counties) Valleys.

-(Based on industry estimates and historical data, it's estimated that California produces between 100 and 120 million boxes of table grapes each year, with each box weighing about 19-22 pounds.
-This means that California's total annual table grape production ranges from approximately 1.9 to 2.6 billion pounds (or 0.9 to 1.2 million tons).)
+Based on industry estimates and historical data, it's estimated that California produces between 100 and 120 million boxes of table grapes each year, with each box weighing about 19-22 pounds.
+This means that California's total annual table grape production ranges from approximately 1.9 to 2.6 billion pounds (or 0.9 to 1.2 million tons).

 Varietals